adrien2p/medusa-extender/docs/README.md

 > be re created for each new request in order for you to access the `loggedInUser` as we've seen
 > in the previous section.

-> :warning: You should have the less possible resources using the `scoped` lifetime
-> to avoid lower performance, it must be used in special cases such as being able to access
-> specific values that does exists only during the request processing. :warning:

 ### @Middleware

 The middleware decorator allow you to create new middleware on specific routes